Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28 - WHIZ News

 MISSING

 The Buckeyes were without second-leading rusher Master Teague, starting guard Harry Miller and two defensive ends in Tyler Friday and Zach Harrison.
-Ohio State did not give details of their absences but all four had played in the Big Ten championship two weeks ago.
+Ohio State did not give details about their absences, but all four had played in the Big Ten championship two weeks ago.

 NEXT